 We enjoyed pre-carnival celebrations in Salvador, but even without that, there were tons of awesome things to do.
 Pelourinho is the old part of the city and the area we suggest staying in.
 Here you can wander stunning colonial streets, enjoy lots of live performances, visit museums, and enjoy dinner and drinks out.

-Of course, Salvador is a coastal city so you can also take a day trip to nearby beaches such as Arembepe Beach.
+Of course, it is a coastal city so you can also take a day trip to nearby Salvador beaches such as Arembepe Beach.
 This small beach is located 45 kilometers from Salvador and is home to a small hippy village.